danesnick/old_website/_posts/2021-06-11-Trying-Nextcloud.markdown

 ## Impressions so Far

-I will breakdown my intial impressions so far in different categories: performance/stability and features.
+I will breakdown my initial impressions so far in different categories: performance/stability and features.
 ### Performance/Stability

 Performance on my self-hosted VM is noticeably better than Cloudamo's free option.
 The web UI is noticeable smooth and changing pages loads quickly.
 The iOS app also navigates smoothly, especially in the photo gallery.
 So far, it's been an incredibly good user experience.
 I should note that I initially had the VM installed on a [WD easystire 8TB external drive](https://www.bestbuy.com/site/wd-easystore-8tb-external-usb-3-0-hard-drive-black/6425302.p?skuId=6425302) and obviously saw a noticeable improvement when I moved the VM image to the internal SSD.
 The bulk of files are still on the external drive and still